Eat more environmentally friendly, and healthy foods for a happier, healthier life.

-Dr Justine Butler of the health charity, Vegetarian & Vegan Foundation, explains why the greenest diet is also the healthiest
+Dr Justine Butler of the health charity, Viva!Health, explains why the greenest diet is also the healthiest

 Unless you've been living in a cave, you’ll know by now that livestock farming is a major cause of greenhouse gases and is at the heart of almost all the planet’s great environmental catastrophes.